What is clubfoot?

 Stage 1: Casting

-Stage 2: Achilles tendon tenotomy (release)
+Stage 2: Achilles tendon tenotomy (tendon release)

 The casting corrects the foot alignment, but in the majority of babies the Achilles tendon (where the calf muscle attaches to the heel) is too strong and prevents full upward motion of the ankle.
-As the Achilles tendon is very tight, it is recommended to surgically release/cut it, rather than continuing to put force on the foot with casting.
+As the Achilles tendon is very tight, surgery is recommended to release/cut it, rather than continuing to put force on the foot with casting.
 More than 90% of babies with clubfoot will require this.

 Stage 3: Bracing